Pi1lot/Tiny-Thermal-Cam/README.md

 ##

-Huge thank to [Jacob-Lundstrom](https://github.com/Jacob-Lundstrom/ESP-FLIR) for its repository.
+Huge thanks to [Jacob-Lundstrom](https://github.com/Jacob-Lundstrom/ESP-FLIR) for its repository.
 It was the only one that I could get working properly with my Lepton camera.

 ## Parts